 The culture we "claim" (i.e., vision, mission, values), may not be the actual culture of the organization.

 Here's a classic example.
-How many of you have been a customer of a company whose advertisements, literature, etc. says something along the lines of "The Customer is our first priority" but had the exact opposite experience when dealing with them?
+How many of you have been a customer of a company whose advertisements or literature says something like, "The Customer is our first priority," but had the exact opposite experience when dealing with them?
 We probably all have many examples.

 Here's a subtler example.
 I often see companies list "team player" as a desired characteristic in job descriptions, and yet those same companies have rewards and recognition programs that are all geared towards the individual.

-This is why, in reality, management's priorities are (what they pay attention to) often the most reliable indicator of the organization's culture.
+This is why, in reality, management's priorities are often the most reliable indicator of the organization's culture.
 And these priorities are often entirely different than the values a company verbalizes or the ideals it strives to espouse.
 Think for a minute about the organization in which you work.
 Does your management encourage or discourage innovation and risk-taking?
-Does it reward employees for coming up with new ideas and challenging old ways of doing things or discourage challenging established norms and practices?
+Does it reward employees for coming up with new ideas and challenging old ways of doing things, or discourage challenging established norms and practices?
 Do mavericks fit in or do they get pushed out?
-Is rapid change the norm in your organization or does management vigorously protect the status quo?
-Does the organization genuinely value excellence or is there a "just ship it" mentality?
-Does management pay attention to the wellbeing of its employees or is it solely focused on task performance and profits?
+Is rapid change the norm in your organization, or does management vigorously protect the status quo?
+Does the organization genuinely value excellence, or is there a "just ship it" mentality?
+Does management pay attention to the wellbeing of its employees, or is it solely focused on task performance and profits?
 Does a high level of employee participation characterize your culture or does senior management make most decisions?